snavalm/ifl_unsup_anom_det/README.md

 ## Instructions

 #### Image preprocessing
-Given that no augmentations were used, we pre-processed and stored the images ready to consume by the algorithm.
-Pre-processing includes padding, clip to 98 percentile, normalize, downsample (optional), discretize using pixel intensity clusters, mode-pooling filter.
-Script provided does this for HCP and BraTS'18 datasets:
+Given that no augmentations were used, we extracted and stored the images already pre-processed.
+Pre-processing includes padding, clip intensities, normalize, downsample (optional), discretize using pixel intensity clusters, mode-pooling filter.
+Script provided below does this for HCP and BraTS'18 datasets:

 ```
 python extract_and_preproc_brains.py --dataset <HCP or BraTS> --source <root directory of Brats18 / HCP with the original nii.gz> --target <directory to store pre-processed dataset> --res <160 or full> --cluster_centers <pix_cluster_centers_brain.cp (file with the k-Means cluster centers)> --mode_pool <2 or 3 or not specified if not used>
 ```

-Pre-processed files are pickle files containing `img_extended = namedtuple( 'img_extended', ('img', 'seg', 'cid') )`, containing the pre-processed Image, Segmentation (`None` in HCP dataset) and the identifier of the case (original file name).
+Pre-processed files are pickle files with `img_extended = namedtuple( 'img_extended', ('img', 'seg', 'cid') )`, containing the pre-processed Image, Segmentation (`None` in HCP dataset) and the identifier of the case (original file name).

 #### Train a Model

 The network architecture and implementation is based on DeepSDF [repository](https://github.com/facebookresearch/DeepSDF/).
+To train an experiment run the following:

 ```
 python train_network.py --experiment <experiment directory> --continue <latest or epoch number>